equinor/tagreader-python/docs/manual.md

 # Tagreader-python <!-- omit in toc -->

 Tagreader is a Python package for reading trend data from the OSIsoft PI and AspenTech InfoPlus.21 IMS systems.
-It can communicate with PI using ODBC or PI Web API, and with IP.21 using ODBC or Process Data REST Web API.
+It can communicate with PI Web API, and with IP.21 using Process Data REST Web API.

-The ODBC connections require proprietary drivers that are unfortunately only available for Windows.
-The handlers for Web APIs use the Python requests library, and should therefore also work for other platforms.

 Tagreader is intended to be easy to use, and present the same interface to the user regardless of IMS system and connection method.